 If any of these components are bad or broken, the car that is produced may be of low quality or have defects.

-For modern software companies, their software supply chains are similar to that of the car manufacturer outlined above.
+For modern software companies, their supply chains are similar to that of the car manufacturer outlined above.
 A software supply chain includes:

 - Custom code (in-house components)

 - Open source dependencies and libraries (third-party components – software bill of materials sbom)